Ginger

 Dry: It has a pungent, sweet taste and a hot nature.
 Its overall qualities are drying, light, mobile, and penetrating.

-The bio-medical actions of ginger include anti-Inflammatory, antiarthritic, lung tonic, appetizer, antiemetic, antispasmodic, carminative, burns ama (toxins), decongestant, detoxicant, digestive, galactagogue, sialogogue, spleen-tonic, stomachic and vasodilator.
+The biomedical actions of ginger include anti-inflammatory, antiarthritic, lung tonic, appetizer, antiemetic, antispasmodic, carminative, burns ama (toxins), decongestant, detoxicant, digestive, galactagogue, sialogogue, spleen tonic, stomachic, and vasodilator.

-to chew on a slice of peeled ginger (about the size of a dime)
+Aoost digestion, absorption, and elimination is to chew on a slice of peeled ginger (about the size of a dime) before and/or after meals to stimulate digestive acids.

 Ginger Pickle